The trigger is usually a neglected item on a gun.

 - Trigger control

 One of those is about the safety of yourself and others.
-The other is about skill.
+The other two are about skill.
 Let’s get safety out of the way first.

 The easiest way, and this is the way taught by military, police, NRA and more, is to keep your finger extended and resting up on the slide or cylinder.
 By keeping your index finger there, you are making it near impossible to accidentally manipulate the trigger.

 Trigger Pull & Follow Through

 In a perfect world, you would have a rock-solid grip and ignite the gunpowder by just thinking.
 But of course, we have to deal with mechanical inputs and human reactions.

 As a beginner shooter, you know there’s going to be a loud bang with some recoil.
 So you will likely press the trigger fast to get everything over with, which adds some movement to the gun and barrel.

 The bullet still takes some time to move down the barrel, and if the gun/barrel moves, your bullet will be off-target.
 So the trick is to cause as little movement to the gun as possible when you are pressing the trigger.